openstreetmap/iD/README.md

 iD is available under the [WTFPL](http://sam.zoy.org/wtfpl/), though obviously, if you want to dual-license any contributions that's cool.
 It includes [d3js](http://d3js.org/), which BSD-licensed.

+## Thank you

+Initial development of iD was made possible by a grant of the [Knight Foundation](http://www.mapbox.com/blog/knight-invests-openstreetmap/).